Piyushteli/C-Tutorial/README.md

 # C-Tutorial
-This is My First Git Repository
+This is My First Git Repository.
+Author -Piyush Teli